 In order to break that dreadful cycle, it means your expenses must be less than your income.

 And when I say income, it’s not the $26 an hour.
 As we talked about earlier in the post, there are taxes.
-The amount of taxes taken out of your paycheck is called your net income which is your home $26 an hour minus all the taxes, FICA, social security, medicare is taken out.
+The amount of taxes taken out of your paycheck is called your net income which is your home $26 an hour minus all the taxes, FICA, social security, and medicare are taken out.
 That is your net income.

 So, your net income has to be less than your net income.